Deseret CWMU Antlerless Elk

 • Vehicles/Driving & Roads etc

-• We recommend a 4x4 vehicle with good off-road tires.
-Chains highly recommended.
+• We recommend a 4x4 vehicle with good off-road tires (chains are also highly recommended)

 • Be safe and courteous while driving on the roads.
-Drive respectively and cautiously.
+Drive respectfully and cautiously.

 • No open campfires.